Introduction

 - Asking for Wi-Fi password until you enter the correct one. πΆ

-When to Use do-while
+When to Use do-while Loop?

-β When you must run the loop at least once, regardless of conditions.
+When you must run the loop at least once, regardless of conditions.

-in Loops β‘
+break and continue in Loops β‘

-: Exits the loop immediately.
+break: Exits the loop immediately.

 Example: Stop counting at 3.

-: Skips the current iteration and moves to the next.
+continue: Skips the current iteration and moves to the next.

 Example: Skip number 3.